gavinomelia/internet_test/README.md

 # Internet Test

 **Run this program when you don't have internet.
-It will then slack you when the internet is working again.**
+It will then slack you when the internet is working again.
+You will have to make a file called dev_secret.exs in the config directory.
+This file should have a Slack Webhook url.
+What are Webhooks? https://slack.com/apps/A0F7XDUAZ-incoming-webhooks**
+This is what it should look like:
+'''
+use Mix.Config
+config :internet, :slack, url: "https://hooks.slack.com/services/123456789/123456789/123456789"

+'''

 ## Installation